About Special Ops Gibraltar

 The Rock is also the home of Miss World ’09 Kaiane Aldorino now Mayor of Gibraltar.

-Living semi-wild, thesprimates interact with their human cousins on a daily basis.
+Living semi-wild, these primates interact with their human cousins on a daily basis.
 If undisturbed you can witness their remarkable natural behaviour.

 This ape species are tailless monkeys called Barbary Macaques.
 These can be found in Morocco and Algeria, yet those resident of Gibraltar are the only ones that live wild.